stevegeek/vident/README.md

 - `Vident::TypedComponent`: like `Vident::Component` but uses `dry-types` to define typed attributes for your components.

-- `Vident::RootElement` which is for creating
-  the 'root' element in your view components.
+- `Vident::RootComponent::*` which are components for creating the 'root' element in your view components.
 Similar to `Primer::BaseComponent` but exposes a simple API for configuring and adding Stimulus controllers, targets and actions.
+Normally you create these using the `root` helper method on `Vident::Component`/`Vident::TypedComponent`.

 ## The Stimulus Greeter Example